-‘Bold and Beautiful’ Spoilers: Will Thomas Forgive Sally For Stealing Designs?
+‘Bold And Beautiful’ Spoilers: Will Thomas Forgive Sally For Stealing Designs?

 In the next few days, Bold and Beautiful weekly promo indicated that Ridge’s (Thorsten Kaye) affair with Quinn (Rena Sofer) would be exposed.
 Eric (John McCook) may fire him from the CEO position and promote Rick (Jacob Young).
 If that happens, you can expect Thomas to blow up and threaten to leave FC after being passed over for the third time this year.

 Sally might get lucky this time with Thomas.
-Bold and Beautiful spoilers suggest he may decide to give Spectra and chance and work with her to make her family business as good (or better) than Forrester Creations out of spite for being passed over multiple times for the CEO position.
+Bold and Beautiful spoilers suggest he may decide to give Spectra a chance and work with her to make her family business as good (or better) than Forrester Creations out of spite for being passed over multiple times for the CEO position.

 Bold and Beautiful airs weekdays on CBS.